david-cattermole/mayaMatchMoveSolver/docs/source/tutorial.rst

 These videos explain the use of the Solver UI, and mmSolver shelf.
 Many features are explored and show examples for how the tools can be used.

-These video uses mmSolver v0.2.0 (beta).
+These videos use mmSolver v0.2.0 (beta).

 *Part 1*